Mopinion-com/mopinion-python-api/docs/index.rst

 `Mopinion <https://mopinion.com/>`_ is a leading all-in-one user feedback platform that helps digital enterprises listen, understand, and act across all digital touchpoints (web, mobile, and email).
-Join some of the most forward-thinking digital teams from companies such as T-mobile, eBay, TSB Bank, Walmart, Hotels.com, Decathlon, Ahold, Mediacorp Ltd and many more.
+Join some of the most forward-thinking digital teams from companies such as T-mobile, eBay, TSB Bank, Walmart, Hotels.com, Decathlon, Ahold, Mediacorp Ltd, and many more.

 Please visit the website for more information about the product: https://mopinion.com